- What’s important to me? (Think about what you care about and what has meaning to you.)

 He then suggests you make a list for each set of answers and look at the areas of overlap.
 It’s these areas of overlap that will most likely lead you to find work that you can truly feel good about.

 Dr. Ben-Shahar teaches Positive Psychology at Harvard and has one the most popular classes there.
-His book Happier just came out and you can hear him discuss all this in an interview on WNYC that aired today.
+His book is appropriately entitled Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment.

 With that in mind, he suggests finding ways to focus more often on the positive than the negative.
 This is not some new-agey gimmick.
 There’s a lot of unhappy people out there.
 And if a lot of our time is spent thinking about all that’s wrong in our lives, not only are we depressing ourselves more, but we aren’t spending that same time focusing on stuff that could make us happy – or at least happier.